wentallout/web-dev-compact-info/README.md

 0. Design Theory:
 You need to think like a designer, yeah YOU, you think a frontend dev doesn't need to know about beautiful designs?
 WRONG.
+Colors:
+TOOLS:
+colorhunt.com
+flatuicolors.com --> iOS
+materialpalette.com --> ANDROID
+ColorZilla: pick colors for you in your browser.

-Colors: look at your project and think strongly about people's emotions when they use it, different shades = different moods.
+Look at your project and think strongly about what people feel when they use it, different shades = different moods.
 TIPS: Learn from ads, if you see an ad that's related to your project, maybe the colors they're using is good.
 If a color is too intense, people might not look at it for too long
 - RED: love, energy, intensity, fast cars, love-related, underwear??, manipulation, seduction
 - YELLOW: joy, intellect, attention grabbing.